 Counselling with me offers a safe, neutral and confidential space.
 I look to build a therapeutic relationship with every client, where you can talk openly about your thoughts and feelings, without fear of judgement or criticism.
 Clients I work with regularly comment on how helpful it is to talk to someone outside their usual circles and of the release they feel in talking to me as a trained professional, who listens and helps them to explore things in a way they haven’t done before.
 My aim is to work with you to help you understand yourself and your relationships better and with this enhanced understanding, find new perspectives and a clearer way forward.

 Training, qualifications & experience

-I have experience of working in a range of settings including Primary Care seeing NHS patients with complex needs, university counselling and local counselling agencies.
-This has included Mothers for Mothers and Hopes' Place, where I supported people with post natal illness and peri natal issues and Penny Brohn UK, a charity supporting people affected by cancer.
+Alongside running my private practice, I have worked in a variety of settings namely Primary Care seeing NHS patients with varied and complex needs, a university counselling service and local counselling agencies, including Mothers for Mothers and Hopes' Place where I supported people with post natal illness as well as Penny Brohn UK, a charity offering support to people affected by cancer.

-Some of the specific issues I have worked with include depression, anxiety, stress, lack of confidence and low self esteem, struggles with personal identity, abuse, trauma, loss, bereavement, relationship difficulties for either individuals or couples, work and family issues, long term health conditions, parenting, life transitions and pregnancy related issues and loss.
+Some of the specific issues I regularly work with include depression, anxiety, stress, lack of confidence and low self esteem, struggles with personal identity, abuse, trauma, loss, bereavement, relationship difficulties, work and family issues, long term health conditions, parenting, life transitions and pregnancy related issues and loss.

 Training and qualifications

-My core training was obtained through a BACP accredited counselling diploma and was integrative in its approach, using the relational model.
+My core training was obtained through a BACP accredited counselling diploma at UWE, Bristol and was integrative in its approach, using the relational model.
 I attend regular CPD training events.
 Before training to become a counsellor, I worked as a solicitor in private practice in Bristol.